hermann8u/console-battling/README.md

 - Clone or download the code
 - Open a console and go the root directory of this project
 - Install the dependencies with composer
 - Execute it with "php run" command.
-Use the --help option for configuration
+Use the --help option to see available configuration

 ## What's next